apache/mesos/docs/roles.md

 * arranging for all the resources on a particular agent to only be offered to a particular framework.
-* dividing a cluster between two organizations: resources assigned for use by organization _A_ will only be offered to that frameworks that have registered using organization _A_'s role.
+* dividing a cluster between two organizations: resources assigned for use by organization _A_ will only be offered to frameworks that have registered using organization _A_'s role.
 * ensuring that [persistent volumes](persistent-volume.md) created by one framework are not offered to frameworks registered with a different role.
 * expressing that one group of frameworks should be considered "higher priority" (and offered more resources) than another group of frameworks.

-## Defining roles
+## Roles and access control

+There are two ways to control which roles a framework is allowed to register as.
+First, ACLs can be used to specify which framework principals can register as which roles.
+For more information, see the [authorization](authorization.md) documentation.
-The set of legal roles is configured statically, when the Mesos master is started.
-The `--roles` command-line argument specifies a comma-separated list of role names.
-To change the set of roles, the Mesos master must be restarted.

-Note that you should take care to ensure that all Mesos masters are configured to use the same set of roles.
+Second, a _role whitelist_ can be configured by passing the `--roles` flag to the Mesos master at startup.
+This flag specifies a comma-separated list of role names.
+If the whitelist is specified, only roles that appear in the whitelist can be used.
+To change the whitelist, the Mesos master must be restarted.
+Note that in a high-availability deployment of Mesos, you should take care to ensure that all Mesos masters are configured with the same whitelist.

+In Mesos 0.26 and earlier, you should typically configure _both_ ACLs and the whitelist, because in these versions of Mesos, any role that does not appear in the whitelist cannot be used.

+In Mesos 0.27, this behavior has changed: if `--roles` is not specified, the whitelist permits _any role name_ to be used.
+Hence, in Mesos 0.27, the recommended practice is to only use ACLs to define which roles can be used; the `--roles` command-line flag is deprecated.

 ## Associating frameworks with roles